threerings/narya/src/as/com/threerings/README.txt

 - All methods must be marked with the 'override' keyword if they override a method in their parent, except for toString(), even though it's defined for Object.
-Ya got me...
+Apparently those methods are 'magic' and are not really in the base class.
+What an annoying inconsistency.

 - 'protected' means something slightly different from java: other classes in the same package cannot access protected members, only subclasses may: